micro-os-plus/web-jekyll/pages/develop/suter-101.md

 ---

-Theis page is copied from the _Summary of Summaries_ chapter of **C++ Coding Standards: 101 Rules, Guidelines, and Best Practices**, by Herb Sutter and Andrei Alexandrescu, published in 2005 by Pearson Education, Inc.
+This page is reproduces content from the _Summary of Summaries_ chapter of **C++ Coding Standards: 101 Rules, Guidelines, and Best Practices**, by Herb Sutter and Andrei Alexandrescu, published in 2005 by Pearson Education, Inc.

 ## Organizational and Policy Issues